-Jesse Sowell is an Assistant Professor in the Department of International Affairs at Texas A&M’s Bush School of Government and Public Service.
-His research focuses on the non-state institutions that ensure internet security and stability.
+Dr. Jesse Sowell is an Assistant Professor in the Department of International Affairs at Texas A&M’s Bush School of Government and Public Service.
+His research focuses on the non-state institutions that ensure Internet security and stability.
 Analytically, Sowell’s work combines internet operations, industrial political economy, and operations strategy to understand the supply and demand of institutional and organizational capabilities and capacities that make these institutions effective.
 Sowell’s ongoing Combined Capabilities Project explores how these transnational institutions engage with conventional state actors, in particular law enforcement and intelligence communities.
 This work incorporates notions of planned adaptation and consensus-based decision making in complex engineering systems.
-Sowell’s other projects include research on Internet exchanges as platforms supporting infrastructure services markets and the development of adaptive IoT security standards frameworks.
+Sowell’s other projects include research on Internet eXchanges (IXes) as platforms supporting infrastructure services markets and the adaptive governance of IoT security standards and frameworks.